 With your membership you'll have 24/7 access to your doctor.
 This means and you'll be given email and phone access for continuity of care and follow-ups.
 Initial appointments are typically 1 hour long.
 We can even make house-calls under certain conditions.

-For any lab work that you can't get thought you current insurance we typically order labs through Sonora Quest Labs and LabCorp.
-We're currently working in providing labs in our office to offer you the best price and convenience for labratory testing.
+For any lab work that you can't get thought you current insurance we typically order labs through Quest Labs and LabCorp.
+We can provide labs in our office to offer you the best price and convenience for labratory testing.
 For imaging we refer to imaging centers and bargain for lower cash rates on your behalf.
 Or we can use a lab of your choice if you'd prefer.

 See below for some of the approaches we utilize to restore and promote your health, or contact us to see how we can help you best.

 Bioidentical Hormone Replacement Therapy